indiamos/indiamos.github.io/index.md

 *[ITP]: Interactive Telecommunications Program *[EPUB]: the distribution and interchange format standard for digital publications and documents

 I’ve worked on websites since 1996, and in 2008 I enrolled in [ITP](https://tisch.nyu.edu/itp) at New York University.
-In 2010, I began teaching myself EPUB development, and for almost four years I [coded full-time](/projects/e-books.html), for book publishers and in edtech.
+In 2010, I began teaching myself EPUB development, and for almost four years I [coded full-time](/projects/e-books.html), for book publishers and in EdTech.

-I had always loved the coding parts of my work, so in 2017, I attended Fullstack Academy’s Grace Hopper Program, an intensive JavaScript school for women.
+I always loved the coding parts of my work, so in 2017, I attended the Grace Hopper Program, an intensive full-stack JavaScript school for women.
 Then I worked there for three months as a teaching fellow, helping the next cohort master the material.

-Now I’m looking for a position on a cross-functional team where I can contribute immediately on the front-end, since that’s what I know best, while continuing to develop my back-end skills.
+Now I’m looking for a position on a cross-functional team where I can contribute immediately on the front-end, since that’s what I have the most experience in, while continuing to deepen skills throughout the stack.

 [Learn more](/about.html), or [get in touch!](/contact.html)